mribica/mribica.github.com/_posts/2012-11-24-blogging-for-hackers-with-jekyll-and-github.markdown

 {% endhighlight %}

-## Run and deploy
+## 4. Run and deploy

-`~/mribica.github.com$ jekyll --server` will generate your blog.
-Now you can simply deploy it to github page with gitpush.
+{% highlight bash %}
+USERNAME.github.com$ jekyll --server
+{% endhighlight %}

+will generate your blog and start Webrick server.
+Now you can check your blog at `localhost:3000` and if everything is ok push it to your `USERNAME.github.com` repository and your blog is deployed.